 Dr. Mia Bay is Professor of History at Rutgers University, where she directs the Center for Race and Ethnicity.
 She is the author of The White Image in the Black Mind: African-American Ideas About White People 1830-1925 and To Tell the Truth Freely: The Life of Ida B. Wells.

-Dr. Jonathan Holloway is the Dean of Yale College and professor of African American Studies, History, and American Studies.
-He is the author of Confronting the Veil: Abram Harris Jr., E. Franklin Frazier, and Ralph Bunche, 1919-1941 and Jim Crow Wisdom: Memory and Identity in Black America Since 1940.
+Dr. Jonathan Holloway is Provost of Northwestern University and an historian who focuses on the post-emancipation United States with a focus on social and intellectual history.
+He is a fourth-generation university administrator, and author of Confronting the Veil: Abram Harris Jr., E. Franklin Frazier, and Ralph Bunche, 1919-1941 and Jim Crow Wisdom: Memory and Identity in Black America Since 1940.

 Dr. Edward L. Ayers is the film's Historical Consultant.
 He is President Emeritus and Professor of Humanities at the University of Richmond, President of the Organization of American Historians, and Executive Editor of Bunk.
-His forthcoming work is The Thin Light of Freedom: The Civil War and the End of Slavery in the Heart of America.
+He is also a co-host of the podcast BackStory.
+The author of seven books, his forthcoming work is The Thin Light of Freedom: The Civil War and Emancipation in the Heart of America.

 Isabel Wilkerson is the Pulitzer Prize-winning author of The Warmth of Other Suns: The Epic Story of America's Great Migration.
 She also won the Pulitzer Prize for her work as Chicago Bureau Chief of The New York Times in 1994, making her the first black woman in the history of American journalism to do so.
 Wilkerson has taught narrative nonfiction at several universities.

-Dr. Yohuru Williams is Dean of Arts and Sciences and Professor of History at Fairfield University.
+Dr. Yohuru Williams is Dean of Arts and Sciences and Professor of History at St. Thomas University in Minnesota, and an education activist.
 He is the author of Black Politics/White Power: Civil Rights Black Power and Black Panthers in New Haven.
 His forthcoming work is Six Degrees of Segregation: Lynching, Capital Punishment and Jim Crow Justice, 1865-1930.